Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

 \subsection{Double copy of supersymmetric Yang--Mills theory}

-Given CK duality for supersymmetric Yang--Mills theory, the BRST--Lagrangian double copy follows straightforwardly following the general principles laid out in the above sections.
-Nonetheless, there are several interesting new features that we shall briefly expand upon here.
+Given CK duality for the BRST action of supersymmetric Yang--Mills theory, the BRST--Lagrangian double copy follows straightforwardly following the general principles laid out in the above sections.
+Nonetheless, there are several interesting new features that we will briefly expand upon here.

-Although the arguments are generic, for definiteness we shall focus on the double copy of supersymmetric Yang--Mills theory in $d=10$ space--time dimensions.
+Although the arguments are generic, for definiteness we will focus on the double copy of supersymmetric Yang--Mills theory in $d=10$ space--time dimensions.
 This has the added benefit of implying the analogous results for all theories obtainable by toroidal dimensional reduction and field theory orbifolding, cf.~\cite{Chiodaroli:2013upa}.
 This includes, for example, the products of any pair of supersymmetric Yang--Mills theories in any $d\leq 10$, as summarized in~\cite{Anastasiou:2015vba}, as well as various supersymmetric Yang--Mills--matter theories, cf.~e.g.~\cite{Anastasiou:2016csv,Anastasiou:2017nsz,Bern:2019prr}.

 For supersymmetry, we add a Majorana--Weyl gluino $\psi^a_\alpha$ to the $d=10$ Yang--Mills BRST fields of~\eqref{eq:YM_field}

 where now $Y^{m a}$ also contains auxiliary superpartners.
 We adopt 32-component Majorana spinor conventions, so $\gamma_{11}\psi=\pm\psi$ according to the chirality chosen for the gluino.